kubernetes/kubernetes/docs/design/selector-generation.md

 `extensions/v1beta1 Job` remains the same. `batch/v1 Job` changes change as follows.

-Field `job.spec.noAutoSelector` is added.
+Field `job.spec.manualSelector` is added.
 It controls whether selectors are automatically generated.
 In automatic mode, user cannot make the mistake of creating non-unique selectors.
 In manual mode, certain rare use cases are supported.